AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-06-30-Perlin-Noise-Flow-Fields-in-Processing-Part-I.md

       </div>
 </div>

-The flow lines look a bit weird, but we'll make them look much nicer along the way.
+The flow lines here look a bit weird, but we'll make them look much nicer along the way.

 <h2>Creating a Grid of Angles</h2>
-The very first thing we'll want to do is create a custom class for our the angles in our grid.
+The very first thing we'll want to do is create a custom class for the angles in our grid.
 This will make things more convenient for us later on.

 If you're not used to Java syntax this might be a little confusing at first, especially if you're used to javascript (and/or python) which is very permissive with it's variable types.
 Generally, in java you need to specify the type of a variable when you first create it, and mixing between different variable types can lead to odd errors and unexpected behaviour that can take some time to debug.
 Let's start with a simple class in java: